PhilAppleby/GoDb/README.md

 ## Requirements
-The over-arching requirement is the provision of a simple data management architecture and the software to bring together multi SNP panel genomic data for a single cohort.
+The over-arching requirement was the provision of a simple data management architecture and the software to bring together multi SNP panel genomic data for a single cohort.

 ### Functional
 Some additional functional requirements were set out at the start of the project:
 * Curation of genomic data from multiple SNP panels.
 * Provision of the means to query data using well-known SNP identifiers (dbSNP rsids).
-* Maximising samples size via the automatic combination of genotype records across assay platforms, resolving overlaps in sample sets
+* Maximising samples size via the automatic combination of genotype records across assay platforms, resolving overlaps in sample sets on demand.
-* Add genotype data from new assays as they become available.
+* Adding genotype data from new assays as they become available.

 ### Non-Functional
 Two non-functional requirements were also identified: